martinchernyavskiy/Notes/CS/Algorithms/hw00 solutions.md

 since gcd(a, b) = gcd (b, a) = gcd(b, a-b) = gcd (a-b, b), else statement is the correct recursive step for when a < b

+*the algorithm correctly terminates at the base case and both a and b approach closer and become one value at the base case*

 Algorithm 2: